-For a municipality in the Pacific, CalRecovery is performing technical and engineering work for the purpose of implementing a materials recovery facility (MRF) operated by a third party.
-The key technical aspects include: design of the facility, environmental impact assessment, development of procurement documents for a design and construction contract for the MRF, and preparation of an operations contract.
+For a municipality in the Pacific, CalRecovery performed technical and engineering work for the purpose of implementing a materials recovery facility (MRF) operated by a third party.
+The key technical aspects included: design of the facility, environmental impact assessment, development of procurement documents for a design and construction contract for the MRF, and preparation of an operations contract.
 The facility would process an estimated 10,000 to 20,000 tons of materials per year.

 R&D: Preparing for future of materials recovery facilities, Metro, Portland, Oregon

 CalRecovery assisted the Sustainability Department of Metro Research and Development in preparing for the future of clean materials recovery facilities (Clean MRFs).
 The purpose of the work was to research and analyze potential improvement options and strategies that address materials recovery performance and anticipate future needs.
 The major recommendations to Metro included: 1) implement integrated collection, processing, marketing, and disposal system; 2) explore feasibility of MRFs accessing Oregon Bottle Bill funds for recovered, redeemable plastic and glass containers; 3) implement recycling goal or law; 4) institute mandatory recycling; 5) institute effective enforcement programs and methods; and 6) consider setting a maximum percent level of residue generation for clean MRFs.